Don Shula, long-time Miami Dolphins coach and two-time Super Bowl winner, dies at 90 - KVIA

 “Don Shula was the patriarch of the Miami Dolphins for 50 years,” the team said in a statement.
 “He brought the winning edge to our franchise and put the Dolphins and the city of Miami in the national sports scene.”

-The 90-year-old is survived by his wife, Mary Anne, and children Dave, Donna, Sharon, Anne and Mike.
+He is survived by his wife of more than 26 years, Mary Anne, and children Dave, Donna, Sharon, Anne and Mike.
+Dave and Mike followed their father into coaching, even becoming assistants on the Dolphins’ staff.

 The first of those, after the 1972 season, set a bar that has yet to be reached by any other team.
 With the Dolphins 14-7 win over the Redskins in Super Bowl VII, Shula’s squad became the first and only team to go undefeated in a season.